StoneBird/CIS565-FinalProject/README.md

 	6. Update particle information based on the final values
 3. Render
 	* Particle rendering is accomplished with OpenGL built-in features
+	* Render each particle as a point sprite, using the fragment shader to compute the distance to the center and get normal from texture coordinates to draw a sphere like point without using any actual geometry model

 ### Performance
 * Preprocessing efficiency